 Prepare pavlovas the day before

 Certainly, the meringue can be prepared 1-2 days in advance of your event.
 Refrain from adding any fruit or cream yet until just right before serving.
 Store the meringue in an airtight container until you are ready to assemble the pavlova.

 Storing your chocolate pavlova

-Ideally store them in an airtight container and take them out as close to the serving time as possible.
-With these tips the will keep their excellence and crunch for up to two days.
+Ideally, store them in an airtight container and take them out as close to the serving time as possible.
+With these tips, they will keep their excellence and crunch for up to two days.

 Mini Chocolate Pavlovas with Cranberries